 Medigap Plan B Benefits and Coverage

 Medicare Supplement Plan B, also called Medigap Plan B, offers the same benefits as Plan A. In addition, it will also pay your Part A hospital deductible for you.
-This is a significant benefit as the deductible in 2017 is $1,316, and tends to go up slightly each year.
+This is a significant benefit as the Part A deductible is over $1,000, and tends to go up slightly each year.
+To see this year’s deductible, click here.
 Having Medigap Plan B means that you will never have to worry about that deductible going up.

 Your hospital deductible is a per-incident deductible, not an annual one, so this is an important benefit.
 Medicare Plan B will pay the deductible even if you incur it more than once in the same year.